kettanaito/naming-cheatsheet/README.md

 ```

 #### `delete`
-Completely eraze something.
-For example, when you confirm "Are you sure you want to delete this post?", you perform `deletePost`, not `removePost`.
+Completely eraze something from the realms of existance.
+Imagine you are a blog writer, and you decide to delete one of your posts from the CMS.
+Once you pressed a shiny "Delete" button you would confirm "Are you sure you want to delete this post?".
+When you do, you would perform `deletePost` action, not `removePost`.

 #### `compose`
-Create new data from the existing one.
+Create a new data from the existing one.
 Probably, applicable mostly to strings.
 ```js
 function composePageUrl(pageName, pageId) {
   return `${pageName.toLowerCase()}-${pageId}`;